okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 ##### Samples checking for null and blank attributes

-To catch User attributes that are null or blank, use the following valid conditional expression:<br>
+To catch user attributes that are null or blank, use the following valid conditional expression:<br>
 `user.employeeNumber != "" AND user.employeeNumber != null ? user.employeeNumber : user.nonEmployeeNumber`

 If a Profile attribute has never been populated, catch it with the following expression:<br>